 Isn’t is gorgeous?
 What a dish!
 Stuffed peppers are such an attractive food on the plate, with that thin layer of melted cheese over the top of the savory and slightly tart shredded chipotle chicken with adobo and extra chili peppers cooked into the mix because #MikeLovesChiliPeppers.
 Crazy, I know.

 Start off by slicing open the peppers lengthwise and scooping out the insides.
 Look at these.
 Aren’t they huge?
 And quite inviting.

 Heat up a pot and cook down the onion, other peppers, garlic and seasoned chicken with a bit of oil.
 Don’t forget the chipotles in adobo.
 I used a 7-ounce can for this recipe and the flavor was distinctively CHIPOTLE.
 LOVE IT!

 You may need to add a bit of water or chicken broth to keep the moisture level up, but this stuff right here is DA BOMB.
 I almost ate it right out of the pot.
 Let the smell fill your house.
 Drive yourself a little crazy with desire as it’s cooking.
-Not kidding.

-Stuff each pepper with your chipotle chicken mixture, then here comes your favorite part --- Top with shredded cheese!
+Stuff each pepper with your chipotle chicken mixture, then here comes your favorite part — Top with shredded cheese!
 I used gouda this time around because I wanted a very melty cheese, and we both LOVE the taste of gouda, but feel free to use any other melty cheese like cheddar (yellow or white), pepper jack, Monteray jack.

 You can see why I am such a stuffed pepper fanatic.
 This particular stuffed pepper recipe is crazy good and if I owned a restaurant, you’d be dang RIGHT that I’d have this on the menu.
-Let me know how you like it!

 This pepper is the perfect vessel for stuffing.
 WOW.
 Because it held the juices from the chicken adobe so nicely.
 It has a wonderful sweet flavor like a red bell, but so much better.
 I think you could take all of these ingredients and use them for tacos or nachos instead of stuffed peppers.
 So good!

-Chipotle Chicken Stuffed Peppers – Recipe
+- Cajun Chicken Stuffed Poblano Peppers

 - 2 tablespoons olive oil

-- 1 medium yellow onion, chopped
+- 1 medium yellow onion chopped

-- 2 small sweet peppers, chopped – I used Hungarian Wax
+- 2 small sweet peppers chopped – I used Hungarian Wax

 - 3 cloves garlic